 How does being a cancer survivor affect life insurance?

 Being a cancer survivor can affect your eligibility and life insurance costs.
-Depending on the type, grade, treatment and years since you've become cancer-free, you may not qualify for traditional life insurance.
-In this case, guaranteed issue life insurance is an option that doesn't ask health questions or require a medical exam but typically charges higher premiums.
+Depending on the type, grade, treatment and years since you became cancer-free, you may not qualify for traditional life insurance.
+Guaranteed issue life insurance is an option that doesn't ask health questions or require a medical exam, but typically charges higher premiums.

 Can you get life insurance if you have cancer?